RobertBedrosian/ModifiableJS/README.md

 # ModifiableJS

-This is my attempt at making a small library to allow users to make any div element in their DOM resizeable and draggable.
+This is my attempt at making a small library to allow users to make any div element in their DOM resizeable ( from any edge and/or corner) and draggable.

 ### Quick Look
 https://jsfiddle.net/fyL3q7rs/